ths-community/podman/README.md

 where `/dev/sdX` is usually a device like `/dev/sde` - you can insert the USB stick into the machine and call `sudo dmesg` and at the end of the log you can easily see which device was last inserted into the system

+Next power on your virtual - or real hardware - machine.
+YOu should see the "Fedora CoreOS" boot screen which automatically boots after a few seconds.
+Wait for the boot to complete - which is when it allows you to enter commands like `ip a` to check the network configuation.

+### CoreOS - shutdown after install

+As printed on the screen the installer to complete the installation requires to enter:

+`sudo coreos-installer install /dev/sda --ignition-url https://YOUR.URL/config.ign`

+if you use github.com as webserver then it would look like this:

+`sudo coreos-installer install /dev/sda --ignition-url https://raw.githubusercontent.com/YOUNAME/main/ignition/config.ign`

+after the installation is complete then shutdown the server with

+`init 0`

+### CoreOS - first boot after install

+remove the USB stick from the server - or remove CD/DVD ISO from the virtual machine config - and start the server again.

+This boot should start as before but now shows a 'login' message - don't try to login here, it is useless because we have not configured a password.
+Instead login via network - you should also see the IP address of this server on the console - then go to another machine which has the private(!) key file 'coreos' and login over network via key:

+`ssh -i coreos IP-ADDR`

+where IP-ADDR is the ip address shown on the CoreOS boot screen e.g. 192.168.55.34

+### CoreOS - add persistant volume

+This step is not necessary but strongly recommended for disaster reovery - as described above every CoreOS install completely overwrites the entire bootdisk - hence it is recommended to have a second disk to hold the data - which is seperated from the bootdisk.
+This 'data' disk can also be a high-quality USB Disk - only use one which allows a high number of write operations e.g. SanDisk Ultra (Extreme).

+On virtual machine just configure a second virtual disk, size should be 30GB

+Either way (second disk is a real harddisk, high-quality USB Stick or a virtual disk) assuming this data disk appears as device /dev/sdb
+- in case of doubt check disk in output of `sudo dmesg`

+**Partioning**

+enter `fdisk /dev/sdb` then add a primary partition - on a blank device this goes by 'n'(ew) > 1 (first partition) > 'p'(rimary) and accept suggested start cylinder and size - you may want to review your setting with 'p'(rint) - when it is OK press 'w'(rite) to commit the change and write this data to the disk

+**create filesystem**

+enter `mkfs /dev/sdb1` to create a standard filesystem on this data disk - the 1 in the device name refers to the partition number 1 you just created

+**create mount directory**

+enter `sudo mkdir /var/disk1` to create an empty directory to which the data disk will be mounted.
+It is important to locate this in `/var/` because most parts of the boot disk is read-only and hence does not allow creation of directories.

+**automount data disk at boot**

+create a file `/etc/fstab` (find sample in folder 'etc' here in this repo) with the following content:

+`/dev/sdb1 /var/disk1 ext4 defaults 0 0`

+**test mount**

+now mount the new connection to the data disk with

+`sudo mount /var/disk1`

+check if the second disk is added correctly - e.g. by

+`df -k | grep sd`

+should show that `/dev/sda` (boot disk) as well as `/dev/sdb` (data disk) is correctly added to the system.

+create a new directory on this data disk

+`sudo mkdir /var/disk1/containers`

+which will host all persistant data of our containers - and ...

+**change ownership**

+and change ownership to 'core' which is the default unprivileged user in CoreOS - which will also run all containerized workloads in order to avoid use of 'root'

+`sudo chown core /var/disk1/containers`

+**login setting**

+there is one more thing which we need to do in order to allow processes started by regular user 'core' to remain existant after logoff:

+`sudo loginctl enable-linger core`

+after this setting we will use 'sudo' or 'root' access rarely and most actions will be run under user 'core' even create/start/stop/remove of containers.

+**reboot**

+in order to test that everything is setup correctly please reboot again now with

+`sudo reboot`

 ## install podman on a different Host OS